« BackRats learned to drivetheconversation.comSubmitted by uprootdev a year ago

 But you can combine best of both world experiences, being compressed in a bus, stuck in a middle of stop and go traffic.

-• interludead 7 months ago
+• interludead a year ago

 Honestly, it feels like every mode of travel has its unique headaches

-• creesch 7 months ago
+• creesch a year ago

 Pfffft, nobody is banning driving.
 Self driving cars are not going to be rolled out that widely for a while.
 Also, moving away from car centric infrastructure doesn't mean that cars are getting banned.
 That's such a weird US centric take I see way too often.